HOME SEARCH ALL TOPICS

 The children about to take the exam could not help being swept up in the atmosphere.

-In fact, passing or failing the scholarship did not only rely on what is loosely described as intelligence.
+In fact, passing or failing did not only rely on what is loosely described as intelligence.
 It also depended on the number of grammar schools in the locality.
 Where there were several grammar schools, more children passed than where there were hardly any - not that this seemed to be mentioned at the time.

 Private tuition for children preparing for the scholarship